 What is VPN, How VPN Works and What’s the Use of VPN

-VPN (Virtual Private Network) is a secure encrypted connection of the user to the network, with which he can bypass local restrictions and maintain confidentiality.
+A VPN (Virtual Private Network) is a secure, encrypted connection of the user to the network, with which he can bypass local restrictions and maintain confidentiality.

-A VPN will allow you to securely connect your computer as if a physical wire joined them to each other.
+A VPN will allow you to securely connect your computer as if a physical wire joined it to each other.

 Many companies use VPNs to allow their employees to connect remotely (and, of course, securely) to their private network.
 VPNs are often used to connect remote offices to the head office.